kawitt/growth-media-tech-project/content/growth-media-technology-project/task1/subtask1.md

 1.45
 ```

-Last, since the conversion value must be numerici, we use `remove:','` to ensure commas are removed for price values over 1,000.
+Last, since the conversion value must be numeric, we use `remove:','` to ensure commas are removed for price values over 1,000.